Joelstraley/joelstraley/README.md

 ### Hey, I'm Joel.

-I am a Full Stack Web Developer who graduated from the Columbia Engineering Coding Bootcamp.

-I recently worked as an Associate Front-end engineer for Refersion, an enterprise-level (60k+ users) Affiliate Marketing Management application.

-I was integral part of creating an in-house reusable component Library using React Storybook.
-These components were utilized in a redesign of the entire application to showcase more robust and responsive data-tables and dashboards.
-I gained experience using the frameworks React and Laravel with Javascript and PHP to write, update and deploy code to production.
+I'm a Fullstack Web Developer with 1.5 years of professional experience using the frameworks React and Laravel with Javascript and PHP to write, update and deploy code to production.

-I worked in a Agile (Scrum) environment with a team that consistently exceeded sprint goals.
+My previous role was at Refersion, an enterprise-level (60k+ users) Affiliate Marketing Management app, developing and maintaining a reusable and responsive component library to create scalable single page applications.

-Previously, I worked as Operations Specialist for Uber where my work was vital in helping to increase the availability of Wheelchair accessible commercial vehicles in NYC.
-During 2020 I was a Logistics Manager for The Migrant Kitchen and built a dynamic logistical strategy to deliver 1,000 meals a day, six days a week to NYC residents across all 5 burroughs.
+Before learning to code, my experience has been in operational logistics in fast-paced environments.
+I worked as an Operations Specialist for Uber for 6+ years and spent the 2020 pandemic working with The Migrant Kitchen to build a dynamic logistics strategy to deliver 1,000 meals a day, six days a week to NYC residents across all 5 boroughs.

-Outside of work, I perform improv and shoot short films.
+Outside of work, I’ve been involved in Improv and Sketch comedy for 10+ years in NYC and enjoy shooting short films.

 - - -
 <h3>🧰 &ensp;Toolbox</h3>